SPCX surges $800 billion as retail frenzy ignores valuation

 *this image is generated using AI for illustrative purposes only.

-Sylvia Jablonski, Chief Investment Officer at Defiance ETFs, stated that investors may be making a fundamental mistake by viewing SpaceX through the lens of traditional aerospace firms.
-She argues that the market is underappreciating the scale of the opportunity by relying on narrow comparisons.
-Jablonski believes SpaceX should be viewed as a multi-platform infrastructure company spanning launch, communications, defense, AI connectivity, and space-based data services.
+Amid this volatility, Defiance ETFs launched the Defiance Daily Target 2X Long SpaceX ETF (BATS: SPCU) on Monday.
+This fund is designed to provide leveraged exposure to SpaceX, aiming to deliver 200% of the daily performance of SPCX.
+Sylvia Jablonski, Chief Investment Officer at Defiance ETFs, stated that investors may be making a mistake by viewing SpaceX through the lens of traditional aerospace firms.
+She argues SpaceX should be viewed as a multi-platform infrastructure company spanning launch, communications, defense, AI connectivity, and space-based data services.

 dislike